paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

   (F) the offices of any caucus or party organization;

-  (G) the Congressional Budget Office, the Office of Technology Assessment, and the Office of Compliance; and
+  (G) the Congressional Budget Office, the Office of Technology Assessment, and the Office of Congressional Workplace Rights; and

   (H) such other offices that perform comparable functions which are identified under regulations of the Board.